I need help often, at work, at home, with my personal relationships… it feels it is never-ending.

 You don’t have to believe in angels for them to help you.
 You can call on them at any time.

 From a vibrational standpoint, prayer causes us to focus, and by the Laws of Attraction and Attention, everything that is in vibrational harmony with our focus will come to us.
-I have fully explained the laws of the universe and how they work in this post: 20 Proven Tools to Manifest Your Dreams Faster.

 The Law of Attention says that whatever we are giving our attention to manifests in direct relation to the amount of attention we give it.

 If we focus on what we don’t want, we will begin to notice it everywhere; if we focus on what we do want, that too will begin to become our reality.

 You will notice that those who speak of prosperity, have it.
 Those who speak most of health, have it.
 Those who speak most of sickness, have it.
 Those who speak most of poverty, have it.
 It is Law.